Eclipse-SDV-Hackathon-Accenture/maestro-challenge/docs/in-vehicle-stack/azure-cloud-connection.md

 1. Once you have created the Azure Digital Twins instance, follow [Open instance in Azure Digital Twins Explorer](https://learn.microsoft.com/en-us/azure/digital-twins/quickstart-azure-digital-twins-explorer#open-instance-in-azure-digital-twins-explorer) to get the url for your instance.
-Save for later.
+Copy this url for later.

 ### Change In-Vehicle Stack to use Cloud-Connected Components